 And this is how that G.O.R.G.E.O.U.S. texture will look once it is dry.
 The first photo is texture using the canvas stamping technique.
 The second photo is the texture from using the dishtowel technique.
 Both are beautiful, so use whatever method you prefer!

 After the Mod Podge dries, hang up your beautiful DIY photo canvas and admire your work!

 A single DIY photo canvas in size 16 x 20 cost me around $10.
 Not bad!
 To order a 16 x 20 canvas from Shutterfly is $71.99 ON SALE.
 How crazy is that?!
 I love saving $62.00 :) Each canvas takes me about 20 minutes to complete, not including drying time.
 It's a fast, easy and fun project.

 What do you think?
 Don't you just LOVE that authentic texture?!
-It totally MAKES this project and it's not a tip I have seen before–I was pretty proud for thinking of it ;) Be sure to pin this post to Pinterest if you want to be able to find it again later.
+It totally MAKES this project and it's not a tip I had seen before I did it for the first time–I was pretty proud for thinking of it ;) Be sure to pin this post to Pinterest if you want to be able to find it again later.

 Making your own photo canvases is a creative and fun way to display your favorite memories–they are on of my favorite DIY wall decor ideas ever!.
 With just a few materials and a little bit of time, you can create a personalized piece of home decor that reflects your style and personality.
 So why not give it a try?
 I hope this step-by-step guide has inspired you to create your own DIY photo canvas masterpiece!

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.